5 Reasons To Use Assessments When Coaching

 There is no one-size-fits-all approach when it comes to coaching.
 When you read the report from the Brooks Talent Assessment, you will understand each of your team member’s:

-Unfortunately, too many leaders overemphasize the value of the DISC assessment and neglect everything else.
-You can usually come close to identifying someone’s DISC style by body language and other external factors.
-It’s more difficult to figure out someone’s motivators.
+Unfortunately, many leaders overemphasize the value of the DISC assessment and neglect everything else.
+You can usually identify someone’s DISC style in general by body language and other external factors.
+It’s more difficult to figure out someone’s driving forces.

-Knowing a rep’s behavior style will inform how you communicate with them.
-Knowing their motivators will tell you how to inspire them (you can make a lot of money vs. you can be the team’s subject matter expert on this product).
-Finally, knowing what skills they’ve developed will tell you what to expect while coaching them.
+Knowing a seller’s behavior style will inform how you communicate with them.
+Knowing their driving forces will tell you how to inspire them (you can make a lot of money vs. you can be the team’s subject matter expert on this product).
+Finally, knowing what competencies they’ve developed will tell you what to expect while coaching them.

 3. You’ll Have Highly Satisfied Employees